digipet007/liri-node-app/README.md

 # liri-node-app

 Liri is a language interpretation and recognition interface, written in Javascript.
 It is a node app that takes in parameters and returns data via the command line.
 Liri can be used to search Spotify for songs, Bands in Town for concerts, and OMDB for movies.
+Liri can also read these commands from a random.txt file, rather than the command line, and return the requested data to the command line.

 ## Getting Started